Key Concepts

 APR

-• apr_net — total APR including base yield + incentive rewards
+• apr_net is total APR including base yield and incentive rewards

-• Rewards — token emissions (MORPHO, ARB), points, trading fees, sub-strategies
+• Rewards include token emissions, points, trading fees, and sub-strategies

 On this page